 LGBTQ people in the United States have the same worries as others when it comes to finding good jobs and saving for the future.
 But research consistently finds that LGBTQ people and their families are more likely to struggle economically, experiencing higher rates of poverty and food insecurity.
-While the reasons for this are complex, the discrimination LGBTQ people continue to face in many aspects of daily life, including at school that may mean they are less likely to gain needed education; at work which can result in unemployment or lower wages; and when seeking homes that can result in instability, all contribute to this economic insecurity.
+While the reasons for this are complex, the discrimination LGBTQ people continue to face in many aspects of daily life—including at school, which may mean they are less likely to gain needed education; at work, which can result in unemployment or lower wages; and when seeking homes, which can result in instability—all contribute to this economic insecurity.

 August 2018 - This new brief details the history, demographics and experiences of LGBT people in the workplace.
 In addition to outlining the barriers facing LGBT workers because of prejudice, the brief also examines the added challenges facing workers—lower wages, lack of comprehensive immigration reform, barriers to employment for individuals with a criminal record, a changing economic landscape—and how these challenges also impact LGBT employees.